What Are the Guidelines for Tungsten Electrodes?

 1. Pure Tungsten Electrodes (WP)

-Pure tungsten electrodes (WP) are made of 99.5% tungsten and are typically used for AC welding of aluminum and magnesium alloys.
-They have excellent arc stability but are less durable than alloyed electrodes.
+These electrodes comprise 99.5% tungsten and are mainly used for AC welding of aluminum and magnesium alloys.
+They offer great arc stability but are not as durable as some alloyed counterparts.

 2. Thoriated Tungsten Electrodes (WT)

-Thoriated tungsten electrodes (WT20, WT15, WT10) contain 1-2% thorium oxide.
-These electrodes provide excellent arc starting capabilities and are commonly used for DC welding of carbon and stainless steel.
-However, thorium is radioactive, requiring careful handling and disposal.
+Thoriated electrodes (WT20, WT15, WT10) contain 1-2% thorium oxide, delivering excellent arc starting capabilities, predominantly for DC welding of carbon and stainless steel.
+However, care is needed in handling due to thorium's radioactive properties.

 3. Ceriated Tungsten Electrodes (WC)